 The study was published in Photoacoustics.

-The DPA-SRS technique integrates stimulated Raman scattering (SRS) with photoacoustic detection to significantly enhance signal strength.
-In this approach, a 532 nm pump beam generates a high-intensity 683 nm Stokes beam, forming a dual-color excitation field that matches the vibrational energy levels of hydrogen.
-This process induces stimulated Raman transitions, followed by vibration-to-translation (V–T) relaxation, which converts molecular excitation into detectable acoustic signals.
+The DPA-SRS technique integrated stimulated Raman scattering (SRS) with photoacoustic detection to significantly enhance signal strength.
+A 532 nm pump beam generated a high-intensity 683 nm Stokes beam, forming a dual-color excitation field that matched the vibrational energy levels of hydrogen.
+This process induced stimulated Raman transitions, followed by vibration-to-translation (V–T) relaxation, which converted molecular excitation into detectable acoustic signals.

-By combining a custom-designed differential H-type resonant photoacoustic cell with advanced weak-signal processing algorithms, the system achieves hydrogen detection at concentrations as low as 1 ppm under atmospheric pressure, with a minimum detection limit of 0.65 ppm (3σ).
+By combining a custom-designed differential H-type resonant photoacoustic cell with advanced weak-signal processing algorithms, the proposed DPA-SRS system achieved a minimum detection limit of 0.65 ppm (3σ) for hydrogen.

 This work provides a new strategy for the high-sensitivity detection of trace non-polar gases in complex environments, paving the way for improved hydrogen safety monitoring in future energy systems, according to the team.